SceneDiff: A Benchmark and Method for Multiview Object Change Detection: Experiments

 \subsection{Two-View Change Detection}

 We compare our method with existing methods on RC-3D~\cite{Sachdeva2023TheCY} in Tab.~\ref{tab:two_view_tab}, and show that SceneDiff outperforms all other methods.
-We also evaluate a VLM by instructing GPT-4o~\cite{achiam2023gpt} to identify changes between two input images, exporting object names, and generating corresponding bounding boxes and confidence scores with Grounding SAM~\cite{ren2024grounded}.
 Qualitative results are provided in Fig.~\ref{fig:quualitative_rc3d}.
-Although pixelwise change detection under similar viewpoints is not our primary target scenario, SceneDiff still outperforms the best existing work~\cite{Kim_2025_CVPR} by 2.8 points in F1 score on ChangeSim~\cite{park2021changesim} (see Supp. for details).
+Although pixelwise change detection under similar viewpoints is not our primary target scenario, SceneDiff still outperforms the best existing work~\cite{Kim_2025_CVPR} by 2.2 points in F1 score on ChangeSim~\cite{park2021changesim} (see Supp. for details).